Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 - Oklahoma State is 6-1-0 against the spread this season.

-- The Cowboys have been favored by 3.5 points or more four times this season and are 3-1 ATS in those contests.
+- So far this season, the Cowboys have been installed as favorites by a 3.5-point margin or more four times and are 3-1 ATS in those matchups.

-- Oklahoma State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Oklahoma State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- Oklahoma State is 4-1 against the spread and 6-0 overall in games when it puts up more than 22.9 points.
+- When Oklahoma State records more than 22.9 points, it is 4-1 against the spread and 6-0 overall.

-- Oklahoma State is 4-0 against the spread and 5-0 overall when the team churns out over 365.1 yards.
+- When Oklahoma State amasses over 365.1 yards, the team is 4-0 against the spread and 5-0 overall.

-- The Cowboys have turned the ball over one more time (9 total) than the Mountaineers have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.